pseudoyim/udacity_grow/README.md

 # udacity_grow
-Work completed for Udacity Grow with Google Challenge Scholarship
+Work completed for the Udacity _Grow with Google Challenge Scholarship for Front-End_ program.